-The maximum transient drift of 0.045 has been selected judgmentally.
-Nonlinear response history analysis beyond this drift limit is considered unreliable using currently available analysis tools.

-When evaluating peak transient drifts, use the maximum absolute vector value of the drift in each story from each of the analyses in the suite, rather than the mean of the maximum drift in the positive direction and the maximum drift in the negative direction taken separately, and rather than the drift along defined axes without consideration of drift in the orthogonal direction.
+- 1 The maximum transient drift of 0.045 has been selected judgmentally.
+Nonlinear 2 response history analysis beyond this drift limit is considered unreliable using 3 currently available analysis tools. - 4 When evaluating peak transient drifts, use the maximum absolute value of the drift in 5 each story from each of the analyses in the suite, rather than the mean of the 6 maximum drift in the positive direction and the maximum drift in the negative 7 direction taken separately.
+This is because the phasing of ground motion is 8 unpredictable and has equal likelihood of producing large positive drift as it does 9 large negative drift.

-8.7.1.2 Residual Drift
+10 8.7.1.2 Residual Drift

-In each story, the mean of the absolute values of residual drift ratios from the suite of analyses shall not exceed 0.01.
-In each story, the maximum residual story drift ratio in any analysis shall not exceed 0.015 unless justification is provided and accepted by the Structural Peer Review Panel.

-Commentary: The residual story drift ratio of 0.01 is intended to protect against excessive post-earthquake deformations that likely will cause condemnation or excessive downtime for a building.
-This criterion is added to provide enhanced performance for tall buildings.

-The limits on residual drifts also are based on concern that tall buildings with large residual drifts may pose substantial hazards to surrounding construction in the event of strong aftershocks.
-Repair or demolition of tall buildings with large residual drifts also may pose community risks.
-In each case, these limits are to be evaluated against the maximum responses calculated in any of the response histories.
-Larger residual drifts may be acceptable if the Structural Peer Review Panel agrees either that the large residual is due to peculiarities in the ground motion characterization, that may not be fully appropriate, or agrees that the response is reliably simulated and acceptable even given the large residual drifts.
+- 11 In each story, the mean of the absolute values of residual drift ratios from the suite of 12 analyses shall not exceed 0.01.
+In each story, the maximum residual story drift ratio in - 13 any analysis shall not exceed 0.015 unless justification is provided and accepted by the - 14 Structural Peer Review Panel. - 15 Commentary: The residual story drift ratio of 0.01 is intended to protect against 16 excessive post-earthquake deformations that likely will cause condemnation or 17 excessive downtime for a building.
+This criterion is added to provide enhanced 18 performance for tall buildings. - 19 The limits on residual drifts also are based on concern that tall buildings with large residual drifts may pose substantial hazards to surrounding construction in the event 20 21 of strong aftershocks.
+Repair or demolition of tall buildings with large residual drifts 22 also may pose community risks.
+In each case, these limits are to be evaluated 23 against the maximum responses calculated in any of the response histories.
+Larger 24 residual drifts may be acceptable if the Structural Peer Review Panel agrees either 25 that the large residual is due to peculiarities in the ground motion characterization.
+26 that may not be fully appropriate, or agreement that the response is reliably - 27 simulated and acceptable, even given the large residual drifts.